Thank you for reading our post, please rate this article at the end.

 What kind of oil do you use on a Baitcaster?

-Ardent Reel Butter Bearing Lube This stuff is 100% synthetic and made with high-quality ingredients.
-It can be used for both saltwater and freshwater baitcasting rods, as it does go a long way in preventing corrosion and rusting.
-It can be used for spinning, surf, baitcasting, and all other kinds of reels too.
+Ardent Reel Butter Bearing Lube.
+This stuff is 100% synthetic and made with high-quality ingredients.
+It can be used for both saltwater and freshwater baitcasting rods, as it prevents corrosion and rusting.
+It can also be used for spinning, surf, baitcasting, and all other kinds of reels.

 Can Vaseline be used as bearing grease?

-When I was a kid back in the 70s, using Vaseline was part of the common mythology; it was lighter, and less viscous than regular bearing grease, so it was supposed to make your bearings turn faster.
-And like Bobatt, I use it on a BB, and on my wheel bearings with no discernible problems for years back then.
+When I was a kid in the 1970s, Vaseline was part of the familiar mythology; it was lighter and less viscous than regular bearing grease, so it was supposed to make bearings turn faster.
+Like Bobatt, I used it on a BB and my wheel bearings with no discernible problems for years.

 What is the best lubricant for fishing reels?

-Can Vaseline be used in place of grease?
+Can Vaseline be used as a substitute for grease?

 Registered.
-But yes, you could, and it would probably be okay, but why don’t you just go to your local auto supply or hardware store and get a small tube or aerosol of white lithium grease?
+But yes, you could, and it would probably be okay, but why don’t you go to your local auto supply or hardware store and get a small tube or aerosol of white lithium grease?
 If it doesn’t fit, force it.
-If it breaks, it needs replacing anyhow.
+If it breaks, it needs to be replaced anyway.

 Can I use Vaseline on my fishing reels?

-Well, if you don’t have any fishing reel oil in hand, you can certainly use Vaseline.
+If you don’t have any fishing reel oil on hand, you can undoubtedly use Vaseline.
 Vaseline mainly acts as a grease.
 So it won’t reach the smallest part of the reel.
 But you can keep the parts lubed that are reachable.

 Is Vaseline a good lubricant for fishing reels?